Home ยป Recipes ยป Recipes

 Ingredients for Peanut Butter Energy Bites

-• Honey: a natural sweetener.
+• Honey: For natural sweetness.

 How to Make These Energy Bites

-It doesn’t get simpler than this.
-In a bowl, combine the 5 ingredients: old-fashioned oats, coconut, chocolate chips, peanut butter, and honey.
-Mix thoroughly and then form into 24 small energy bites.
-Refrigerate in an airtight container for up to one week.
+3. Refrigerate in an airtight container for up to one week.
 On-demand, healthy snacks with plenty of protein.

 Healthy Peanut Butter Energy Bites | 31Daily.com